cyberdesk-hq/cyberdriver/README.md

 cyberdriver coords
 ```

-This starts an interactive tool that captures coordinates when you Alt+Click.
-Hold Alt and click anywhere on your screen:
+This starts an interactive tool that captures coordinates when you right-click.
+Right-click anywhere on your screen:

 ```
-Hold Alt and click anywhere to capture coordinates.
+Right-click anywhere to capture coordinates.
 Press Esc to exit.

 ✓ Click captured: X=10, Y=1070